-The following is the 7/13/22 Zoning Update Committee draft of the D-DT Downtown District Zones.
+The following is a corrected version of the 7/13/22 Zoning Update Committee draft of the D-DT Downtown District Zones.
 Non-substantive changes made throughout the Planning Code that are associated with the D-DT Downtown District Zones are not included in this version but will be included in the package presented to the Planning Commission.